manuel-rubio/logmonitor/README.md

   * `tail`: keeps reading the file, line by line.
 Sending each line back to the main goroutine.
   * `stats`: accepts log entry lines.
 It generates a new goroutine to handle the timer and ensure the output is generated exactly every 10 seconds.
   * `handle break`: to handle the Ctrl+C press and exits.
+  * `proxy`: accepts log entry lines.
+It analyzes the proxy chain to ensure it's efficient, otherwise an alert is triggered.
+  * `traffic`: accepts log entry lines.
+It analyze the amount of lines per minute and if the number exceeds the threshold an alert is triggered.
+In addition when the number of log lines are again under the threshold a new alert is triggered to report the situation was solved.

+The amount of memory in use for `traffic` is always the same.
+Only one array of 60 integers where the amount of log lines are noted.

+For `proxy` the amount of memory is variable and depends on the number of different proxies there are.
+The main map is generated using the _Proxy_ struct and inside the _parents_ and _children_ are arrays of pointers.
+For a normal node with 2 parents and 2 children the amount of memory in use should be 64 bytes.
+For 1000 proxies in memory the average amount should be 64kB.
+Depending on the number of links between them, of course.

+For `stats` we use an array with a 100 elements sample.
+The amount of memory in this case is always the same.
+The most of the other statistics use the same data space except the proxy hits.
+The map in use for proxy hits store the name of the proxy with an integer for the counter of hits and decide which is the most used proxy.
+We use a max of 20 bytes per proxy stored (around 20kB for 1000 different proxies).

+After running during hours with `genlogs` populating the log file with hundreds of lines the memory usage was stable at 6MB (with compressed memory at 180kB aprox. in a Mac computer).